Diagrammatic category theory: (Co)ends and weighted (co)limits

 Dually, the following corollary holds. \begin{cor}{the co-Yoneda lemma}{Coyonedaop} We have that for objects $c,d$ in a small category $\cC$ and a presheaf $G \colon \cC^\op \to \Set$,

 \end{cor} Equation~\eqref{eq:end_yoyonedaop} can be rewritten as

 \begin{proposition}{}{LanKYoneda} Consider any functor $K \colon \cC \to \cD$, where $\cC$ is small; then, we have

-\end{proposition} Since $\hat{\cC}$ is cocomplete \footnote{ This can be easily seen by substituting $\cC^\op$ and $\Set$ for $\cI$ and $\cC$, respectively, in Corollary~\ref{cor:LimitBifuncFunc} and using the fact that $\Set$ is cocomplete.}, a pointwise left Kan extension $\Lan_K \yonedaop{\cC}$ always exists (recall Corollary~\ref{cor:KanPointwiseCocomplete}). \begin{proof} The proof is immediate from \footnote{In mathematical notation,
+\end{proposition} Since $\hat{\cC}$ is cocomplete \footnote{ This can be easily seen by substituting $\cC^\op$ and $\Set$ for $\cI$ and $\cC$, respectively, in Corollary~\ref{cor:LimitBifuncFunc} and using the fact that $\Set$ is cocomplete.}, a pointwise left Kan extension $\Lan_K \yonedaop{\cC}$ always exists (recall Corollary~\ref{cor:KanPointwiseCocomplete}). \begin{proof} The proof is immediate from